 GDPR – A brief introduction

-The GDPR is a comprehensive data protection regulation implemented by the European Union (EU) to safeguard individuals' privacy and personal data within the EU.
-It came into effect in 2018 and replaced the previous Data Protection Directive.
+The GDPR is an extensive regulation of data protection developed by the European Union (EU) to protect the citizens’ rights and data within the EU.
+This binding was in the pipeline for quite some time and was enacted in 2018 to replace the Data Protection Directive.

-The main objectives of why is gdpr important are to give individuals more control over their data and to standardise data protection laws across the EU.
+The primary goals of Why is GDPR Important include recognising people’s rights to their data as well as efforts to harmonise the laws that govern the protection of data in the EU.
 It introduces several key principles that organisations must follow, which are as follows:

 a) Lawfulness, Fairness, and Transparency